-Goals: To building upon knowledge and experience gained in ART 3540 Intermediate Painting.
-The aesthetic elements of line, color, texture, shape, tension, etc. on a two-dimensional surface are developed.
+Goals: To build upon knowledge and experience gained in ART 3540 Intermediate Painting.
+To develop the aesthetic elements of line, color, texture, shape, tension, etc. on a two-dimensional surface.
 To continue to understand that painting is a process and discipline linked to art historical discourse.